 Islamic humanitarian giving

-As the world’s largest network of locally based humanitarian organizations and volunteers, the IFRC is uniquely positioned to ensure your Zakat or Sadaqah donation reaches the people and communities who need it most.
-Fully accredited for receiving Zakat donations, we are based in communities alongside those we support.
-We act before, during and after disasters and health emergencies to meet the needs of, and improve the lives of, vulnerable people—reaching millions every year.
+As the world’s largest humanitarian network, with 16 million community-based volunteers, the IFRC is uniquely positioned to ensure your Zakat donations reach the people and communities who need it most.
+The IFRC is fully accredited for receiving Zakat donations and we are based in communities alongside the people we support.
+We act before, during and after emergencies and crises to support the people in greatest need and to help build lasting resilience.

 Why trust the IFRC with your Zakat?

 Via the IFRC, your Zakat donation will help sustain healthy and safe communities and improve people’s resilience at the community level.
-Through its 191 National Societies, we provide food, water, shelter, health services, as well as disaster and disease prevention measures to the people who need it most.

 In addition, all Zakat funds collected and disbursed by the IFRC are subject to strict governance standards ensuring transparency in how the funds are collected and distributed.